Tech 21 Trademark 60

 I needed a cab for the Marshall, and found this one locally (where I lived at the time, I should add).
 It was built by a guy who – when he feels like it – whip together a few cabs and sell them, and I got it relatively cheaply.
 It came empty and I have since loaded it with a 16 ohm Celestion V12-60 I had lying around.
 It’s a basic Fender Blues JR-style cab, and it sounds just fine.

-Now, I haven’t played the Marshall in a good while, so this cab tends to just sit idle.
+Now, I haven’t needed a separate cab in a good while, so this one tends to just sit idle.
 I might pull the speaker from it and pass it on to someone who will use it.
-But I’ve hesitated, since I just knew that the week after that, an amp head would fall into my lap, which I’d be needing a cab for… And sure enough, one did. 🙂
+But I’ve hesitated, since I just knew that the week after that, a gig will definitely arise where it would be perfect… Murphy’s law, and all that 🙂

 Um… so what is a modern Crate amp doing amongst all the old Fenders, then?
 Well… the story was – as always – that I was looking for something else, and just happened upon this one.
 I was going to buy a Roland Micro Cube, actually, to use as a test amp in my workshop.
 As you may or may not know, I modify pedals in my spare time, and I’d gotten really tired of warming up my Twin every time I wanted to check that a pedal was working properly before I shipped it off to its owner.
 Basically, I was looking for a tiny practice amp.
 I had thought about getting a Pignose, but ended up shopping for the Micro Cube.
 And of course they were fresh out of them in the shop… I told Leffe (at 4Sound Stockholm, previously known as Estrad Musik) what I was looking for, and he whipped out this little puppy.
 It had been sitting in the shop for quite some time, so I got a great deal on it.
 Once again, Leffe and the crew at 4Sound Stockholm has hooked me up – I can’t say enough good things about that store and its staff!